STUDY JAPANESE AT ULETHBRIDGE

 - Getting a job that requires you to speak a second language – education, government, military, business, translation, travel industry, foreign affairs etc.

-- Becoming a global citizen by studying an Asian language and culture (very different from Western ones).
+- Becoming a global citizen by studying an Asian language and culture (still quite rare in the West!).

 - Being able to communicate in another language is a vital feature of a well-rounded education.